NEW: Tamir Rice's family accuses prosecutors of sabotaging the case

 Several witnesses the prosecutors said were interviewed described seeing the boy throughout the day, removing the airsoft gun that a friend had given to him from his waistband and pointing it at people.

 On Monday, officials showed a photo of the pellet gun next to a real Colt model to illustrate how similar they appeared, especially when the replica’s orange safety tip is removed.

 Prosecutors said they hired an outside expert to evaluate video that was, on its own, too difficult to easily discern.

 In their statement, Tamir’s family blasted that move.

 “It is unheard of, and highly improper, for a prosecutor to hire ‘experts’ to try to exonerate the targets of a grand jury investigation.
 These are the sort of ‘experts’ we would expect the officer’s criminal-defense attorney to hire — not the prosecutor.”

 The expert analysis included a statement by a 20-year veteran of the FBI and a former instructor at the agency’s academy that Loehmann’s response was reasonable, given what he knew at the time.

-McGinty had previously said his office wasn't using the reports to reach a conclusion and that the grand jury would get to consider all the evidence to reach its decision.
+McGinty said his office wasn’t using the reports to reach a conclusion and the grand jury will get to consider all the evidence once the investigation into shooting is done.

 Tamir’s family also accused prosecutors of giving the officers special treatment by allowing them to submit written statements to the grand jury rather than testifying.